Foundations-of-HPC/Cloud-basic-2024/Tutorials/VirtualMachine/README.md

 hostname -I
 ```

-You will get an output similar to this:
+You will get an output similar (may be different according to the OS of the host machine) to this:
 ```
 10.0.2.15
 ```